 Comparative Data for White, Opal & Clear Acrylic

 Making up the largest portion of the Ponoko materials catalog, acrylic is a very popular material for laser cutting.
 Being stronger than glass, UV resistant and economical in price it’s used for a wide range of applications including electronics enclosures and signage.
 When it comes to selecting the right finish for an application, similar color options can be hard to differentiate between.
-This article comparing shades of white acrylic provides numeric and visual information to help provide clarity on the options currently available.
+This article comparing shades of white acrylic provides numeric and visual information to help provide clarity on options currently available.

 Light Transmission Data